JanssenProject/jans/docs/admin/developer/agama/faq.md

 ### Why are the contents of a list or map logged partially?

 This is to avoid traversing big structures fully.
 You can increase the value of `maxItemsLoggedInCollections` in the [engine configuration](./engine-config.md).

+## How to add two numbers or compare numeric values in Agama?

+Agama only provides operators for boolean comparison in conditional statements.
+The structure of an authentication flow will rarely have to deal with computations/comparisons of numbers, strings, etc. In case this is needed, developers have to resort to Java.

+## How to concatenate strings in Agama?

+See the previous answer.

+## How to know the index of a given loop iteration?

+See the examples in the Looping section of the DSL [full reference](./dsl-full.md#looping).